Asset Inventory

 ├── NatureVegetation/ # Other vegetation

-python scan_ue_project.py --project-name "CityParkEnvironment" --show-progress StaticMesh assets are automatically enriched with triangle count, vertex count, LOD count, and Nanite status.
+StaticMesh and SkeletalMesh assets are enriched with triangle count, vertex count, LOD count, and Nanite status during the scan.
+Materials get textures-used edges.
+Other classes get name, path, and class.

 | Flag | Description |